 Human nature is complex – and personality types are convenient simplifications. that help us understand people’s different temperaments, motivations and social styles.
 Like many game designers, I’ve found Bartle’s Player Types useful, especially for MMOs and online competitive games.
 A key value of Bartle’s system is to raise awareness that different people enjoy different types of fun.
 It’s also useful for de-bugging some of the more simple-minded thinking around gamification – particularly the limited appeal of Achiever-style point, badges and levels.

-Inspired by Bartle, I took my experience building and playing successful – and NOT so successful – social games and services, and identified four key patterns: Explore, Create, Compete, and Collaborate.
+Inspired by Bartle, I took my experience building and playing successful – and NOT so successful – social games and services, and identified four key patterns: Compete, Collaborate, Express and Explore.

 I find it useful to map these out as Social Actions, or Verbs – because as product builders, we can enable these actions by offering specific features and systems.
 Here are some common Verbs that cluster into these quadrants.